 - Wash the pomegranates and wipe them using a kitchen cloth.

-- Now cut the pomegranate in half using a sharp knife.
+- Now, cut the pomegranate in half using a sharp knife.

 - Keep a large bowl on the kitchen counter and hold one-half of the pomegranate over the bowl with the cut side down.

 - Now start to hit the pomegranate using something heavy.
-I used my rolling pin but you can also use a meat tenderizer.
+I used my rolling pin, but you can also use a meat tenderizer.
 Keep rotating the pomegranate as you go.

 - The arils will start to fall in the bowl.
 Keep hitting until all the seeds are collected in the bowl.
-If a few seeds are still left, then take them out using fingers.
+If a few seeds are still left, take them out using your fingers.

 - Deseed all the pomegranates in the same manner.